Duijndam-Dev/XlDialogBox/README.md

 ### Testing the Dialog Layout

 Building a dialog based on X, Y, W, H parameters is all but a WYSIWYG process.
-It is more a trial and error approach.
+It is more a trial and error process.
 There are several ways to make this easier, e.g. by first creating 'reference' dialogs using VBA or using WinForms, and copying their layout.
 Alternatively, one can (still) use Excel's built-in 4.0 Macro functionality, using the following steps:

 1. Open a new Excel workbook.